 My specifications:

-• Simple movement: hours, minutes at center, small seconds at 6 o'clock
+Indications: hours, minutes in the center, small seconds at 6 o'clock

-• The mainplate with thicker proportions to ensure movement rigidity
+The mainplate features thicker proportions to ensure the rigidity of the movement

 Decorations